All About Embodied Energy

-- In mild climates than it is in severe climates (because buildings in mild climates don’t need much energy to operate);
+- In mild climates than in severe climates (because buildings in mild climates don’t need much energy to operate);

-- In buildings that are demolished after a short lifetime than it is in buildings that are demolished after a long lifetime.
+- In buildings that are demolished after a short lifetime than in buildings that are demolished after a long lifetime.

 If you are considering increasing the thickness of the insulation in a new building, it makes little sense to add insulation that requires more energy to manufacture that it will save over the lifetime of the building.
 Unfortunately, you can’t calculate how much energy the insulation will save unless you know when the building will be demolished.

 Increasing the energy efficiency of a building is admirable, of course.
 Bur remember: as you reduce a building’s requirement for operating energy, the embodied energy takes on a larger and larger percentage of the building’s total lifetime energy budget, and there is an increasing burden on the owner to keep the building intact (rather than demolish it) for many decades.

 Estimates of the embodied energy of single-family homes